AlonZeltser/networks_for_datacener_HW1/Readme.md

 ## 🧪 5.
 Tests and Scenarios
 - There were many scenarios tested during the development phase.
-- For network performance analysis I focused on realistic Fat-Tree scenarios.
+- For network high-load performance analysis, I focused on realistic Fat-Tree scenarios.
 - The k values tested are 12, 24, 48.
 - Link failure rates tested: 0%, 1%, 5%, 10%.
 The higher values are for stress testing and finding trends, since less realistic.-
 - The number of messages sent from each host to another is set to 5.